 Automatic Database Discovery enables you to quickly and easily add many Data Objects and Joins from a single Data Source.
 Discovery can only be performed on the following database types: mssql, oracle, mysql, postgresql, db2, and Informix.

-To start using Automatic Database Discovery, select a Data Source and click the Discovery button ().
+To start using Automatic Database Discovery, select a Data Source from the list and click the Discover Database Metadata icon at the top of the main menu.
 This will open a discovery tab for the Data Source.

 To customize the discovery SQL, locate the file

 Config/Other folder in the Web Application's install directory, and open it in a text editor.

 Locate the property for your data source type and edit the SQL for either or both primary and foreign keys.
 Save the file, then run Database Discovery to see your changes.